 PyChrono

-This is an introduction on how to use PyChrono, that is Chrono::Engine for Python.
+This is an introduction on how to use PyChrono, that is Chrono for Python.

-PyChrono is a Python module, an alternative way of creating applications based on Chrono::Engine that does not require any C++ programming.
-In fact, once you installed PyChrono in your Python environment, you will be able to use the easy Python scripting language to call a big part of the Chrono::Engine API functions, classes, methods, etc.
+PyChrono is a Python module, an alternative way of creating applications based on Chrono that does not require any C++ programming.
+In fact, once you installed PyChrono in your Python environment, you will be able to use the easy Python scripting language to call a big part of the Chrono API functions, classes, methods, etc.

 Advantages of Python programming vs. C++ programming: